 - 7 ounces (210ml) sweetened condensed milk

 - 1 cup pecans (110g), half of them roughly chopped, the other half whole

 1 Make the pie dough: If you are making the pie crust from scratch, make the pie dough at least an hour in advance of making the pie.
 To make the dough, put the flour, sugar, and salt in a food processor and pulse a couple of times to blend.

 Add half of the butter and pulse several times.
 Add the rest of the butter and pulse several more times, until the butter pieces are not bigger than the size of a pea.

-Add 2 Tbsp of ice water and pulse a couple of times.
-Add another Tbsp, and maybe just a teaspoon more if needed, and pulse, just enough so that the dough holds together when you pinch it with your fingers.
+Add 2 tablespoons of ice water and pulse a couple of times.
+Add another tablespoon, and maybe just a teaspoon more if needed, and pulse, just enough so that the dough holds together when you pinch it with your fingers.